J. D. Bernal: Awards and honours

 Bernal was awarded the Royal Medal in 1945, the Guthrie lecture in 1947, the Stalin Peace Prize in 1953, the Grotius Gold Medal in 1959 and the Bakerian Lecture in 1962.

 Bernal was elected a Fellow of the Royal Society in 1937.
 A fictional portrait of Bernal appears in the novel The Search, an early work of his friend C. P. Snow.
 He was also said to be the inspiration for the character Tengal in The Holiday by Stevie Smith.
 The Bernal Lecture and its successor the Wilkins-Bernal-Medawar Lecture Medal and Lecture were named in his honour.

 Legacy

-The Bernal Building at the University of Limerick was named in his honour.
+The Bernal Institute at the University of Limerick was named in his honour.
 He is the eponym of the John Desmond Bernal Prize.

 Bernal's brass microscope, in the possession of his great-grandson, was restored in an episode of the BBC Television series The Repair Shop shown in April 2023.

+Bernal's name stays attached to the Bernal Sphere, a space station concept he proposed in 1929, which was later refined as Island One by Dr. Gerard K. O'Neill at Stanford University in 1975 and 1976.